chadsansing/adversary-space/gm-resources/planning/session-4.md

 Which of you is the:

 - Dictator?
-Now you roll d20s instead of d10s; every 20 lets you change something about this world - a foundational rule about your surroundings and how the world works near you.
+Now you roll d4s instead of d10s; every 4 lets you tell someone what to do and they must obey, though there may be a hidden coast for them or you.
 - Godbinder?
 Now you roll with d12s instead of d10s; every 12 lets you call in a favor from a god - another prisoner here - who shows up and adds to the narrative of your outcome.
 - Neo?
 Now whenever you roll a 10 part of your gear comes to life to aid you in unexpedted ways; add a success and burn a fatigue from subconsciously animating it.
 - Knight?
+Now you roll d8s instead of d10s.
 What emotion drives you?
-Now to activate a talent you must recall and narrate a time in your life that brought you that feeling, and your passages must be replaced by stories of times that brought you that feeling if they are to have any effect.
+To activate a talent you must recall and narrate a time in your life that brought you that feeling.
 - Fool?
 Now you roll 5d6 for every Ops check, but after each roll, you get to cheat and pick a number that is also a 6 so long as you're doing something reckless and dumb even to protect yourself or another.

+Except for the Knight, you lose your passages in the exile dimension as the present and your need to find the rebel leader consume your attention.

 The last rebel leader is here creating a collective utopia.
 It will take an Ingrigue scene to get them to give up their dream and return to prison, and perhaps unstructured play or even Combat to get to them - they may be here as a kind of progressive high priest who helps their followers assume incredible forms to defend and preserve their new world order.